 MSRC has eight high-volume skimming packages, complete with cranes and ancillary deployment equipment to install on any vessel of opportunity, such as platform supply vessels.
 These high-volume skimming packages are prepackaged into shipping containers to be trucked or freighted to international locations if needed.

 Under appropriate and approved conditions, dispersants can be a highly effective tool in a large-scale release.
-MSRC has two dedicated C-130s and two King Airs for high volume aerial application of dispersant in tight timelines, and over 121.5K gallons of dispersant.
+MSRC has one dedicated Boeing 737 and two King Airs for high volume aerial application of dispersant in tight timelines, and over 121.5K gallons of dispersant.